 Biography

-His first book, Late Godard and the Possibilities of Cinema (2012), is about the films and videos of Jean-Luc Godard since the late 1980s, especially Soigne ta droite (1987),Nouvelle vague (1990), and Allemagne 90 neuf zéro (1991)—as well as the video series, Histoire(s) du cinéma (1988-1998).
-Through detailed analyses of extended sequences, technical innovations, and formal experiments, the book argues for the importance of philosophical aesthetics for an understanding of Godard’s late work.
-It also takes up wider debates on film and politics; the representation of history; the place of nature in cinema; and the relation between film and other media.
+Morgan’s first book, Late Godard and the Possibilities of Cinema (University of California Press, 2012), examines the films and videos of Jean-Luc Godard since the late 1980s, especially Soigne ta droite (1987), Nouvelle vague (1990), and Allemagne 90 neuf zéro (1991)—as well as the video series, Histoire(s) du cinéma (1988-1998).
+He argues the importance of philosophical aesthetics for an understanding of Godard’s late work while also giving attention to broader topics concerning film and politics, the representation of history, nature in cinema, and how film relates to other media.

 Publications